TrellixVulnTeam/swahilipython_SCMU/Doc/faq/general.rst

 Rossum:

-   I had extensive experience with implementing an interpreted language in the ABC group at CWI, and from working with this group I had learned a lot about language design.
+   I had extensive experience with implementing an interpreted language in the ABC group at CWI, and kutoka working with this group I had learned a lot about language design.
 This is the origin of many Python features, including the use of indentation for statement grouping and the inclusion of very-high-level data types (although the details are all different in